What is Viet Nam's pathway to limit global warming to 1.5°C?

 Decarbonising the transport sector

-CO2 emissions in the transport sector were 44 MtCO2 in 2019, a 40% increase compared to 2010, driven by the rise in vehicle ownership.1 Oil makes up over 99% of the transport energy mix.
-Our analysis shows that the integration of electric vehicles (EVs) with the deployment of railways and low carbon fuels like biomass and green hydrogen gradually pushes out oil from the system.
+Carbon dioxide emissions in the transport sector were 44 MtCO2 in 2022, a one-third increase on 2015 levels driven by the rise in vehicle ownership.1 Oil makes up over 99% of the transport energy mix.2

 Viet Nam's energy mix in the transport sector